UMaine-New-Media-105/lab-5-carolinecontento/README.md

-called myCatcher to draw and then created four if statements Then created a function for keyPressed left arrow coded for speedX right arrow coded for speedY once either of those keys are pressed the sprite changes direction
+called myCatcher to draw and then created four if statements Then created a function for keyPressed left arrow coded for speedX right arrow coded for speedX up arrow and down arrow are coded for speedY once either of those keys are pressed the sprite changes direction